Peter Greenberg: Biography

 Greenberg was born to a Jewish family.
 Before his current CBS Radio Show, he served as a talk show host on 790 KABC in Los Angeles.
 Greenberg served as Vice-President of television development for Paramount, where he helped develop such shows as MacGyver.
 At MGM, he ran the creative team that developed thirtysomething for ABC.

 In 2012, Greenberg was inducted into the U.S. Travel Hall of Leaders, an award presented by the U.S. Travel Association.

 Books

 His books include "The Best Places for Everything", "New Rules of the Road", and "Don't Go There: The Travel Detective's Essential Guide to the Must-Miss Places of the World".
-Perhaps unusual for a travel journalist, this book highlights places readers should avoid.

 Greenberg graduated from the University of Wisconsin–Madison.